Blorum/blorum-docs/permissions.md

 	}
 }

-Permission Lookup Object is basically an sorted array, it indicate the keyname of a permission, for example, permission.role.edit are stored as
+Permission Lookup Object is basically a sorted array, it indicates the keyname of a permission, for example, permission.role.edit are stored as
 ["permission","role","edit"]

-Wildcard is supported, for example, if you want this role to be able to grant others any permissions under user.role category, the Permission Lookup Object might look like:
+Wildcard is supported, for example, if you want this role to be able to grant others any permissions under user.role category, the Permission Lookup Object might look like this:
 ["permission","user","role","\*"]

-If the value of a permission key shoule be numeric, the values inside `numeric_edit` could limit the max(increasing) and the min(decreasing) value that the role can set.
-This value will only exists if the permission is numeric.
+If the value of a permission key should be numeric, the values inside `numeric_edit` could limit the max(increasing) and the min(decreasing) value that the role can set.
+This value will only exist if the permission is numeric.

 Permission Lookup Object can point to `permission.role.edit.permission.[something]`.
 Blorum will parse it correctly.
 This could be confusing, still.
-Since technically it could form a permission granting chain.
-This actually makes sense for webmasters who want atomic permission control, but for most scenarios, you might want to just use one-depth and default=2 as for permission allocation.
+Since technically it could form a permission-granting chain.
+This makes sense for webmasters who want atomic permission control, but for most scenarios, you might want to just use one-depth and default=2 as permission allocation.

 Permission Lookup Object can point to `allow_list`, this will grant the permission of giving a role to edit pointed allow_list